-Found solely in southwestern Colorado and southeastern Utah, the Gunnison sage-grouse has disappeared from 93 percent of its native range.
+Found solely in Southwestern Colorado and Southeastern Utah, the Gunnison sage-grouse has disappeared from 93 percent of its native range.
 Today, less than 5,000 exist, with the largest concentration in Colorado’s Gunnison Basin.
 In November, the Gunnison sage-grouse was listed as threatened; according to the Interior Department, the rider does not void this decision.
-Learn more about this species here.

 Broward County to Pay $42 Million to Acquire 38-Acre Palm Tree Farm Next to Fort Lauderdale Airport

 Commissioners agree to mediated settlement with family of …

 Sealed Bid 14,000 Square-Foot Commercial Hangar at Bozeman Yellowstone International Airport

 We are proud to present 210 Aviation Lane, …

 Please sign me up to receive breaking news and updates from The Land Report: